vikingdata/articles/vm/Linux_db_vm_part1.md

 -----
 We will test ansible, terraform, and the connection to VirtualBox.

-* Configure cygwoiun evironment for ansible.
+* Configure cygwiun evironment for ansible.
 ```
 echo "